 For Manual Batch Selection:

-When the migration of all databases is done, you must then decommission the Exchange Server 2010.
-However, before that take care of some other things such as,
+When the migration of all databases is done, the last step is to decommission the Exchange Server 2010.
+However, before doing so, take care of some other things, such as:

 Eric Simson is an Email Platform Consultant and is associated with Stellar Data Recovery from last 6 years.
 He writes about the latest technology tips and provides custom solutions related to MS Outlook, MS Exchange Server, Office 365, and many other Email Clients & Servers.

 Stellar Converter for EDB is a professioRead More